digital-synapse/ds.oop/readme.txt

 Hopefully you are starting to see how ds.oop can help you write javascript code smarter and faster.
 For some more examples see classtest.js in the /test folder.

+--- Notes -----------------------------------------------------------------

+* ds.oop uses future reserved keywords *intentionally* to make the purpose of the code more intuitive and easier to read.
+The future reserved keywords being used are 'enum', 'implements', and 'class'.
+Feel free to do a find and replace in ds.oop.min.js if you would prefer to use substitutes for these.

+* ds.min.js is the full ds library.
+It includes several collection classes such as List, Queue, Stack, Dictionary, and Tree as well as some other helper functions and basic polyfills.
+If you just want the OOP framework use ds.oop.min.js instead.

 If you like this project send me an email:

-digital.synapse.software [ಠ_ಠ] gmail.com
+  -> digital.synapse.software [ಠ_ಠ] gmail.com